alda-lang/alda.io/install.md

 the command line on your Mac (10.13 High Sierra or newer), Windows, or Linux computer.

-> (If you'd like to try Alda without installing it, check out Severak's
+> (If you'd like to try Alda without installing it, check out Severák's
 > unofficial [Alda web workspace][alda-web-workspace]!)

 ## Step 1: Install Java